ersatzcapo/forge-beanstest/README.md

 -------------------

 Weld se does not support some web specific scopes such as request scope or session scope.
 Thus it will throw an exception, when it detects a request or session scope annotation.
-To prevent this type:
+To prevent this:

 	beanstest hide-missing-scopes